f5devcentral/f5-agility-labs-nginx/docs/class17/intro.rst

 Lab Structure
 -------------

-The lab is organized into modules covering different aspects of NGINX Ingress Controller:
+The lab is organized into modules covering different aspects of NGINX Ingress Controller and F5 IngressLink:

-1. **Lab Review** - Review and understand the IngressLink configuration.
+1. **IngressLink Review** - Review and understand the IngressLink configuration
 2. **Basic Ingress** - URI-based routing and TLS offload
 3. **Advanced Routing** - Layer 7 routing based on HTTP methods and cookies
 4. **Authentication** - JWT token validation